rmcwhae/russellmcwhae.ca/content/journal/quotations.md

 Next is cycling.
 With the invention of e-bikes, the world of cycling opened up to a wider audience than ever before.
 After the inevitable gatekeeping by purists—_if you can’t pedal a bike under your own power, you shouldn’t be riding one_—the industry seems to have reached a state of equilibrium.
 E-bikes are here to stay.
 Trails are shared by e-bikers and non-e-bikers alike, with more people benefiting from outdoor exercise (points from me).
 Like e-bike motors, LLMs accelerate software development—but you still need to be able to steer and pedal the bike, while understanding that the consequences of crashes are more severe at higher speeds.

 These analogies are not perfect, however.
-While many photographers prefer “real” cameras over mobile phones, and many bikers refuse to ride e-bikes altogether (like yours truly), AI’s adoption rates are unsurpassably high.
+While many photographers prefer “real” cameras over mobile phones, and many bikers refuse to ride e-bikes altogether (like yours truly), AI’s adoption rates are nearly universal.

 Almost everyone working in the knowledge economy will be impacted by AI.
 It’s hard to avoid: Internet searches, long the de facto means of accessing information, are now full of AI-generated results[^5].
 AI can also help us complete computer-based tasks, as we’ve seen here with vibe coding, unlocking higher levels of productivity than before.